• Skip to primary navigation

 Tea set to use in the room.

-Alcohol is not recommended while soaking in the onsen as the exposure to heat and consumption of alcohol can make you tired and could possibly lead to drowning.
+Alcohol is not recommended while soaking in the onsen, as the exposure to heat and consumption of alcohol can make you tired and could lead to drowning.
 If you do decide to drink some sake or sparkling wine before soaking, do so carefully and make sure others are present.
-After enjoying the onsen, make sure you drink a lot of water or enjoy some hot or cold tea.
+After enjoying the onsen, make sure you drink a lot of water or enjoy some tea, milk, or an ice cream.

-Considering everyone is naked you wouldn’t think this would even be a topic of discussion, however just to make sure it’s clear – you CANNOT take pictures at or of a public onsen.
-The photos you see in our post were arranged prior to opening when we worked with a few Japanese onsen when we lived in Japan.
+Considering everyone is naked, you wouldn’t think this would even be a topic of discussion, just to make sure it’s clear – you CANNOT take pictures at or of a public onsen.
+The photos you see in this post were arranged before opening when I’ve worked with a few Japanese onsen in Japan.
+However, if you rent a private onsen or have one in your hotel room, you can take photos there!

 Our Favorite Onsen in Japan & Ryokan